 Known for its rescue and recovery efforts, the American Red Cross is a reliable source of aid for those suffering after a natural disaster.
 The nonprofit provides everything from evacuation shelters to food and water to medical care.
 To find an emergency shelter or learn about applying to the organization’s financial assistance program, visit the American Red Cross website.

 Donating to hurricane victims

-Recovering from a natural disaster can be a long, arduous process, especially for those who aren’t prepared with a disaster survival kit or disaster insurance.
-From days after the disaster to months later, communities need help picking up the pieces.
+Recovering from a hurricane can be a long, arduous process, especially for those who aren’t prepared with a disaster survival kit or insurance.
+From days after the hurricane to months later, communities need help picking up the pieces.
 Here are some of the most effective ways you can help.